 The chill in the night air is palpable in southern Africa, June marks the start of winter.
 So bring a jacket because Africa is not nearly as hot as it is rumored to be!
 South Africa’s Kruger area regularly sees frost on the veld and you’ll be warming your hands with relish around a hot cup of coffee on your morning drive.
 The animals feel it too, as wild dogs look for warm dens to have their pups which makes it easier to spot them once they settle in their new home.
 Clear night skies make sitting around a boma fire extra cozy, couple this with a shot or two of Amarula and you’ll be in safari heaven.

 The great migration in East Africa will be easing its way north to central and western Serengeti.
 But they’re not the only animals on the move in June.
-Parrot fish go wild in the Zambezi as after the heavy rains millions of fish from the floodplains get pulled downstream by the main river current.
-Once they hit some smaller rapids, they’re easy catch for fisherman waiting with their hand woven fish baskets.
+Parrotfish go wild in the Zambezi as after the heavy rains millions of fish from the floodplains get pulled downstream by the main river current.
+Once they hit some smaller rapids, they’re easy catch for fishermen waiting with their hand woven fish baskets.

-May/June – Dak’Art—Africa’s largest biennial includes presentations from artists hailing from: Burkina Faso, Nigeria, Ethiopia, Malawi, Sudan, South Africa, and the Democratic Republic of Congo, amongst others.
+May/June – Dak’Art—Africa’s largest biennial includes presentations from artists hailing from Burkina Faso, Nigeria, Ethiopia, Malawi, Sudan, South Africa, and the Democratic Republic of Congo, amongst others.
 The biennial also includes artists from African diaspora countries such as France and Italy.
+(Postponed)

-29 June – 9 July – National Arts Festival in Grahamstown, South Africa includes over 600 performances from techno music to ballet.
+Late June – National Arts Festival in Grahamstown, South Africa includes over 600 performances from techno music to ballet.
 Grahamstown transforms into a riot of creativity for 11 glorious days every late June.
 The “fringe” festival is as exciting as the main event drawing troupes and groups from all over South Africa.

 June/July – Marrakech Popular Arts Festival attracts folk singers, dancers, fortune-tellers, acting troupes, snake charmers, fire-swallowers and more, from all over Morocco.